bbbbbr/gimp-tilemap-helper/README.md

 * Max number of tiles: 8096
 * The Source Image or Layer must be an exact multiple of tile size in both dimensions
 * Greyscale images are not yet supported.
 Convert to RGB or indexed first
+* Map export prefix labels are saved to images as GimpParasites, so only persist across sessions when images are saved in GIMP's native XCF format

 ## GIMP usage hints: